-614.2.3 Interdiction to Continue after a competitor stops
+U614.2.3 Interdiction to Continue after a competitor stops

 If a competitor comes to a complete stop (e.g. after a fall), he must no longer continue through previous or further gates.
-This interdiction is valid in all events with a fixed start interval (DH, SG, GS, Parallel Competitions).
-Only exception is for SL (661.4.1), as long as the competitor
+This interdiction is valid in all events with a fixed start interval (DH, SG, GS, Parallel bracketed rounds).
+Only exception is for SL (661.4.1) and Parallel qualification rounds (U1232.1.1), as long as the competitor

-- · does not interfere with the run of the next competitor, or - has not been passed by the next competitor.
+- does not interfere with the run of the next competitor, or - has not been passed by the next competitor.